-The class or subject teacher will remain responsible for working with the child on a daily basis regardless of whether the child is involved in an intervention group away from the class.
-The teacher will work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-The SENCo will support the class teacher in the further assessment of the child's particular strengths and weaknesses, and advise on the effective implementation of support.
+The class teacher(s) will remain responsible for working with the pupil on a daily basis regardless of whether the pupil is involved in an intervention group away from the class.
+The teacher will work closely with any LSA or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
+The SENCo will support the class teacher(s) in the further assessment of the pupil's particular strengths and weaknesses, and advise on the effective implementation of support.